Fariborz Maseeh Hall

-Fariborz Maseeh Hall (formerly Neuberger Hall) is a building on the Portland State University campus in Portland, Oregon, United States.
+Fariborz Maseeh Hall is a building on the Portland State University campus in Portland, Oregon, United States.

 The first section of the building was completed in October 1961 and was originally known as South Park Hall.
+It was renamed Neuberger Hall after US Senator Richard L. Neuberger, in 1972.
 The second section was built as an addition and was completed in July 1969.

 The building underwent a $70 million renovation between January 2018 and August 2019.
-The building was renamed to the current name at the completion of the modernization.
+The building was renamed after engineer Fariborz Maseeh, who donated the bulk of money for the remodel, at the completion of the modernization.
+The remodeled building also houses a branch of the Jordan Schnitzer Museum of Art.